-These breathing points are situated in around meeting points of muscles with the four(4) major points located from the base of your spine on the bone mass called your sacrum.
-It is from the sacrum the energy travels upward to where it sits at the base of your skull to the back, or what is called the mastoid process.
-This area has another name in the healing chronicles and that is the "Gates of Consciousness."
+These breathing points for your IN-breath are situated in around meeting points of muscles with the four (4) major points located from the base of your spine on the bone mass called your sacrum.
+It is from the sacrum where the energy travels upward to where it finally reaches the base of your skull or what is called the mastoid process.

+This area has another name that is mentioned in the ancient healing chronicles that is called the "Gates of Consciousness."